engity-com/bifroest/docs/reference/auditlog/index.md

 Only `strict` and `bestEffort` are accepted.
 Remote-delivery outages continue to use their documented asynchronous retry behavior and do not by themselves disable the local audit log.

 <<property("identityFile", "File Path", "../data-type.md#file-path", default="<os specific>")>>
-Where the dedicated audit signing key is stored.
-If the file does not exist and the local journal does not contain history, an Ed25519 key will be created automatically.
+Signing key for the journal and/or Recording.
+Bifröst creates an Ed25519 key when an enabled journal or Recording needs one and neither repository contains prior state.

 If history exists, a missing or invalid signing key prevents startup.
 Existing keys must be regular, at most 1 MiB, owned by the Bifröst user, and neither symlinked nor hard-linked: